-6 hikes in the Pyrenees to lace up your walking boots for
+6 day walks in the Spanish Pyrenees to lace up your boots for

 Pura co-founder and guide Diego Martín shares his favourite day hikes in the Pyrenees, blending glorious nature with enriching culture on walks to suit all abilities.